mmssr/mmssr.github.io/_posts/2021-02-04-Linux Command Line Cheatsheet.md

 sudo -- super user perm
 visudo -- opens /etc/sudoers file for edit, exclusively use this to manage /etc/sudoers
 cat /etc/passwd -- see all users
+cat /etc/shadow -- see all hashed passwords
+hostnamectl -- control system hostname as well as related settings (eg hostnamectl set-hostname newhostname)
 <hr>